 Records of low-level concerns should be reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified and responded to.

-Where a pattern of behaviour is identified, the Head of Centre should decide on a course of action.
+Where a pattern of behaviour is identified, the Headteacher should decide on a course of action.
 This might be internal disciplinary procedures, or referral to the LADO if the harm threshold is met.

-The Head of Centre must consider if any wider cultural issues in school that enabled the behaviour to occur and if appropriate policies could be revised or extra training delivered to minimise the risk of recurrence.
+The Headteacher must consider if any wider cultural issues in Centre that enabled the behaviour to occur and if appropriate policies could be revised or extra training delivered to minimise the risk of recurrence.
+Such monitoring will address circumstances of unrelated incidents involving more than one individual, indicating an institutional issue.
 The rationale for all decisions and actions taken must be recorded.

-Other Red Balloon Norfolk policies that should be read in conjunction with this one
+Other RBET - Norfolk policies that should be read in conjunction with this one